gregjolley/amplifier/index.md

 \begin{equation}
  8.73\times 10^{3}\times 5.29\times 10^{-3}\times 2\times 25.9\times 1600 = 131.7\,\textrm{dB}
 \end{equation}
-These values can be compared to those listed in table \ref{table:2} which are derived by simulation.
+These values can be compared to those listed in <a href="#table-2">table 2</a> which are derived by simulation.

 #### Thermal dissipation of the output transistors - reactive load